lehtiolab/ddamsproteomics/docs/usage.md

 ### Annotation of results
 To annotate peptide/protein/gene results after a search, marking hits in another protein fasta database (e.g. bait proteins, contaminants), you can if needed, supply those external fasta files by `--report_seqmatch 'dbfile1.fa;dbfile2.fa'`.
 This will generate one column for each file in the result files, containing the fasta IDs for the record that a peptide (or any peptide from a protein) matched to.

+### Removing channels
+In case an experiment contains empty isobaric channels, you can remove those from the run by specifying e.g. `--remove_channels setA:127N:129C setB:126`

 ### Reusing data